MediaBrowser/plugin.video.emby/README.md

 ### Warning
 Use at your own risk!
 This plugin assumes that you manage all your videos with Plex (and none with Kodi).
 You might lose data already stored in the Kodi video and music databases as this plugin directly changes them.
 Don't worry if you want Plex to manage all your media (like you should ;-)).

+Some people argue that PKC is 'hacky' because of the way it directly accesses the Kodi database.
+See [here for a more thorough discussion](https://github.com/croneter/PlexKodiConnect/wiki/Is-PKC-'hacky'%3F).

 ### What does PKC do?
 PKC synchronizes your media from your Plex server to the native Kodi database.
 Hence:
 - Use virtually any other Kodi add-on
 - Use any Kodi skin, completely customize Kodi's look
 - Browse your media at full speed (cached artwork)
-- Automatically get additional artwork (more than e.g. Plex offers)
+- Automatically get additional artwork (more than Plex offers)
 - Enjoy Plex features using the Kodi interface

-Some people argue that PKC is 'hacky' because of the way it directly accesses the Kodi database.
-See [here for a more thorough discussion](https://github.com/croneter/PlexKodiConnect/wiki/Is-PKC-'hacky'%3F).

 ### PKC Features